TheWatcher/wolfram_cdf/README.md

-This is an early alpha version of a MediaWiki extension that will allow Wolfram CDF files to be embedded in wiki pages.
+This is an early version of a MediaWiki extension that will allow Wolfram CDF files to be embedded in wiki pages.

 Installing
 ----------